felixlu/awesome-stars/topics.md

 ## analytics

-- [finos/perspective](https://github.com/finos/perspective) - A data visualization and analytics component, especially well-suited for large and/or streaming datasets.
+- [perspective-dev/perspective](https://github.com/perspective-dev/perspective) - A data visualization and analytics component, especially well-suited for large and/or streaming datasets.
 - [duckdb/duckdb](https://github.com/duckdb/duckdb) - DuckDB is an analytical in-process SQL database management system
 - [rybbit-io/rybbit](https://github.com/rybbit-io/rybbit) - 🐸 Rybbit - open-source and privacy-friendly alternative to Google Analytics that is 10x more intuitive.
 - [msgbyte/tianji](https://github.com/msgbyte/tianji) - Tianji: Insight into everything, Website Analytics + Uptime Monitor + Server Status. not only another GA alternatives
-- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.
 - [mikeckennedy/umami-python](https://github.com/mikeckennedy/umami-python) - Umami Analytics Client for Python #pypackage
 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused alternative to Google Analytics.